Quantum Cloning Machines and the Applications: Phase-covariant and state-dependent quantum cloning

+The one-qubit reduced density operators are the same which is ensured by the symmetric space representation.
+The fidelity between input and output of one-qubit can then be calculated as

-where $\rho ^{out}$ is the density operator of each output qubit by taking partial trace over $M-1$ output qubits with only one qubit left.
-We impose the condition that the output density operator has the property of Bloch vector invariance, and find the following for $N=1$,
+where $\rho ^{out}_{red.}$ is the density operator of each output qubit by taking partial trace over $M-1$ output qubits with only one qubit left.
+We impose the condition that the output density operator has the property of Bloch vector invariance, and also we next consider the simple case $N=1$,

 where $j,j'=0, 1$ for case $N=1$.
 The optimal fidelity of this cloning machine for equatorial qubits corresponds to the maximal eigenvalue $\lambda _{max}$ of matrix $A$ by $F=2\lambda _{max}$ \cite{PhysRevLett.79.2153}.
 The matrix $A$ (\ref{amatrix}) is a block diagonal matrix with block $B$ given by,